Equestrian at the 2020 Summer Olympics – Team eventing

 The team eventing event at the 2020 Summer Olympics is scheduled to take place from 30 July to 2 August 2021 at the Baji Koen and Sea Forest Cross-Country Course.
 Like all other equestrian events, the eventing competition is open-gender, with both male and female athletes competing in the same division.
 45 riders (15 teams of 3) from 15 nations are expected to compete.

 Background

 This will be the 25th appearance of the event, which has been held at every Summer Olympics since it was introduced in 1912.

 The reigning Olympic champion is France (Karim Laghouag, Thibaut Vallette, Mathieu Lemoine, and Astier Nicolas).
 The reigning (2018) World Champion is Great Britain (Rosalind Canter, Piggy French, Tom McEwen, and Gemma Tattersall).

 An Olympics.com preview of equestrian (all events) provided the following overview:

 Qualification

-A National Olympic Committee (NOC) could enter 1 team of 3 riders in the team eventing.
+A National Olympic Committee (NOC) could enter 1 team of 3 riders in the team event.
 Quota places are allocated to the NOC, which selects the riders.
 There were 15 team quota places available, allocated as follows: